icinganalysis/icinganalysis.github.io/content/NACA-TN-2904 Figure 15 Investigators.md

 ![Figure 15 of NACA-TN-2904.
 Water-drop-trajectory analog.
 Two investigators operate a large mechanical computer.
-One is seated turning a crank attached to a large cylinder labeled "Input Chart".
+One is seated turning a crank attached to a large cylinder labelled "Input Chart".
 The second operator turns another input chart crank.
-Another cylinder is labeled "Droplet Trajectories".
+Another cylinder is labelled "Droplet Trajectories".
 There are many shafts and gears visible in the machine.
-Some machine parts are labeled with the differential equations of motion being solved.
+Some machine parts are labelled with the differential equations of motion being solved.
 ](/images/naca-tn-2904/Figure15.png)
 _Figure 15 of NACA-TN-2904_